MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-C-Benefits-Beneficiary-Protections/section-423.100.md

 (2) Is a resident of a long-term care facility, of a facility described in section 1905(d) of the Act, or of another facility for which frequently abused drugs are dispensed for residents through a contract with a single pharmacy;

-(3) Is being treated for active cancer-related pain or
+(3) Is being treated for cancer-related pain or

 (4) Has sickle cell disease.